-I’m going to cover all the possible information here.
-Besides, I’m also going to answer some of the most commonly frequently asked beginner’s questions.
+I’m going to cover all the possible information here, in addition to answering some of the most frequently asked beginner’s questions.

 Some of them are as follows:

 - What are the benefits of practicing meditation and the science behind them?

 - What are the different types of meditation practices?

 - How can meditation help with stress and anxiety?

 - Breathing Techniques.

 - And some of the other frequently asked questions.

 This meditation guide is your one-stop shop to get all the information you need about meditation.